 AAE 319: The International Agricultural Economy The nature of trade in agricultural products, trade policies and practices of importing and exporting nations, agricultural policies of major trading blocks, market instability and other primary commodity problems, recent history and current developments in multilateral trade policy.

-AAE 320: Farming Systems Management Methods of economic analysis and planning as applied to conventional and alternative farming systems.
+AAE 320: Farming Systems Management Methods of economic analysis, planning and management as applied to conventional and alternative farming systems.

 AAE 322: Commodity Markets Principles and practices in marketing systems for U.S. agricultural commodities.
 Vertical organization; forward contracts, future markets, agricultural options and price formation.
 Alternate management at the farm, processor, wholesale and retail levels.